Sathvik21S21Rao/SciVis-and-InfoVis/InfoVis/treemap/readme.md

 - The `CSV` files should remain in the same directory as the HTML files to ensure the data loads correctly.
 - Images are stored in the `images` directory for reference or documentation purposes.

+## How to run the code

+The data cleaning has already been completed and stored with the right file names, both index4.html and index5.html directly access the cleaned data to create the plots.
+Both index4.html and index5.html have parameters that can be changed to generate different layouts of treemaps and this was done manually.

+double click on index4.html and index5.html to run it on the browser